 Teach your child mindfulness and their 5 important senses (sight, smell, touch, taste, and hearing).

-Some mindfulness exercise examples could be on how to be in the present moment, practice yoga or breathing exercises, mindful eating, etc.
+Some mindfulness exercise examples could be how to be in the present moment, practicing yoga or breathing exercises, mindful eating, etc.

 Refer to our Inspire My Tot video on “Simple Ways To Teach Mindfulness to Young Kids” for other tips!